Flame Optical Bench Options

 Standard window is replaced with a quartz window for applications <360 nm.

 Light from a fiber enters the optical bench through the SMA 905 Connector.
 The SMA 905 bulkhead provides a precise location for the end of the optical fiber, slit, absorbing filter and fiber clad mode aperture.
-While we supply SMA connectors as standard, FC connectors are also available.

 Light passes through the installed slit, which acts as the entrance aperture.
 Slits come in various widths from 5 µm to 200 µm.
 The slit is fixed in the SMA 905 bulkhead to sit against the end of a fiber.
 Smaller slit sizes achieve the best optical resolution while larger slits have higher light throughput.
 Slit size is labeled as shown.